jeka-dev/jeka/org.jerkar.core/src/main/doc/getting_started.md

 }</code></pre>

+By default the project layout mimics the Maven one so sources are supposed to lie in _src/main/java_.

-You can execute `jerkar java#info` to see your project setup.
+You can execute `jerkar java#info` to see an abstract of the project setup.

 ### Build your project

 1. Edit the Build.java source file above.
 For example, you can add compile dependencies.
 2. Just execute `jerkar` under the project base directory.
 This will compile, run test and package your project in a jar file.
-3. If you need to do more specific things, execute `jerkar java#help` to see which possibilities Java plugin offers.

 ### Explore functions

 Execute `jerkar help` to display all what you can do from the command line for the current project.
+As told on the help screen, you can execute `jerkar aGivenPluginName#help` to display help on a specific plugin.
+The list of available plugins on the Jerkar classpath is displayed in help screen.

 ## Use with Eclipse

 ### Setup Eclipse

-To use Jerkar within Eclipse, you just have to set 2 variables in Order Eclipse find Jerkar binaries and your local repository hosting dependencies.
+To use Jerkar within Eclipse, you just have to set 2 classpath variables in Eclipse.

 1. Open the Eclipse preference window : _Window -> Preferences_
 2. Navigate to the classpath variable panel : _Java -> Build Path -> Classpath Variables_
 3. Add these 2 variables :
     * `JERKAR_HOME` which point to _[Jerkar Home]_,
-    * `JERKAR_REPO` which point to _[Jerkar User Home]_/.jerkar/cache/repo_.
+    * `JERKAR_REPO` which point to _[Jerkar User Home]/cache/repo_.

 Note : By default _[Jerkar User Home]_ point to _[User Home]/.jerkar_ but can be overridden by defining the environment variable `JERKAR_USER_HOME`.

-If you have any problem to figure out the last value, just execute `jerkar -LH` from anywhere and it will start logging the relevant information :
+If you have any problem to figure out the last value, just execute `jerkar help -LH` from anywhere and it will start logging the relevant information :

 ```
  _______    	   _